-The IFC's environmental health and safety guidelines38 recognize that wind turbine projects can pose health and safety risks for both the local workforce and the local community.
+The IFC's environmental health and safety guidelines53 recognize that wind turbine projects can pose health and safety risks for both the local workforce and the local community.
+This will require the imposition of appropriate safety regulations to manage key health and safety risks, such as working at heights.